yuyq96/ChatBot/README.md

   - Run Elasticsearch before using this bot.

-- TODO

 ### Talk

 - [tuling](https://github.com/archie-yu/ChatBot/blob/master/chatbot/bot/tuling.py)

   - Based on [Tuling Robot](http://www.tuling123.com).

-  - Get your API key from the Tuling Robot [website](http://www.tuling123.com) and set it in the `ChatBot.cfg`.
+  - Get your API key from the Tuling Robot [website](http://www.tuling123.com) and set it in the `ChatBot.cfg` before using this bot.

 ## API